 Visit the Handshake Help Center to explore common Importer error messages, their meanings, and next steps to take.

 Key fields for your student import

-Premium employers in Handshake are able to create segments of students to send recruiting messages to based on experience, location, and other criteria.
+Complete and accurate student profile information helps ensure your students have a positive experience on Handshake and makes it easier for you to access the data you need for reporting.
+Additionally, premium employers are able to create segments of students to send recruiting messages to based on experience, location, and other criteria.
 In these segments, 90% of employers include education level and graduation date, which is populated through your student file imports.
 If students do not have this information on their profiles, they may not be included in employer outreach and could miss a valuable opportunity.
 To include this information in your next import, include the following columns: